Best Way To Be "Assertive": Fun Ways to Deal with Passive-Aggressive Bullies

 Up Close and Personal

 In my case, the "What nationality..." question is a recurring and predictable one that I've found could be tackled by constructing a canned response that closes that particular line of questioning.
-I usually say something like "That's a mystery for the ages!" or "That's a long story" or "Estrogen-American" or "What will you pay me if I tell you?" or "I'll tell you mine if you tell me yours" or "I don't think you would believe me" or "You'll regret it if I tell you" etc., and so forth.
+I usually say something like "That's a mystery for the ages!" or "That's a long story" or "Estrogen-American" or "What will you pay me if I tell you?" or "I'll tell you mine if you tell me yours" or "I don't think you would believe me" or "You'll regret it if I tell you" or "Take a wild guess!"

 For it to work, I deliver the line with an enormous smile and a friendly laugh, so that folks don't know that I am irritated and think that I "think" their question isn't serious.
 My communication task would be to make them think that they think they must have been joking, since they couldn't possibly have been serious in asking such a personal question of a total stranger, and so I am replying in a joking manner.